<-- home

 Assignments will explore the following subjects:

-• The nature and value of design
+• The nature and value of new media art and design

 • The origin of ideas